-If you have recently experienced a stressful event (such as loss of a loved one), or are experiencing anxiety or depression, you can help reduce your risk for stress related insomnia by visiting a trained health professional to appropriately deal with your grief and loss, anxiety or depression.
+If you have recently experienced a stressful event (such as loss of a loved one), or are experiencing anxiety or low mood, you can help reduce your risk for stress related insomnia by visiting a trained professional to appropriately deal with your grief and loss, anxiety or low mood.

 Nicotine and other stimulants like caffeine and alcohol can interfere with your sleep.
 Maybe try avoiding drinking caffeine and alcohol late in the afternoon, or reducing consumption of known stimulants.
 Smoking can disrupt sleep by inflaming the linings of your airways affecting breathing during the night.
 If you are smoker avoid smoking at night time or consider even quitting.

-Ask your doctor to check your medications and overall health, especially if you have some of the causative factors discussed above.
-Talk to your doctor if you are concerned you may have a sleep disorder.
+Ask your local healthcare practitioner to check your medications and overall health, especially if you have some of the causative factors discussed above, and talk to them if you are concerned you may have a sleep disorder.

 Insomnia management and healthy living